Have you ever heard someone say, "I don't have a creative bone in my body?" Maybe you've even said it yourself. Well, it's not true.

 Unmistakable Mastermind Student

-Over the last 10 years, I've seen 100's of aspiring creators give up on their dreams.
+I’ve seen 100's of aspiring creators give up on their dreams.
 And I don't want that to happen to you.
 There are a lot of reasons people give up.
-But one in particular is what separates people who stick with it from those who quit.
-Once you understand it, you'll become an unstoppable creative force.
+But on in particular is what separates people who stick with it from those who quit: Belief in themselves and their work.

 The Monthly Subscription for Creatives Who Want to Make Their Ideas Happen